svrc/acme-fitness-store/apps/acme-shopping/README.md

 ### public/

 * Contains all the html file
-* every html file has a <script> tag under which the AJAX scripts are added
+* every html file has a \<script/\> tag under which the AJAX scripts are added
 * follow the index.html for some of the naming conventions.
-Especially for the Top navigation bar and the footer
-* make changes as necessary for your service (like redirecting to another page, loading a different html etc)
+Especially for the Top navigation bar and the footer make changes as necessary for your service (like redirecting to another page, loading a different html etc)

 ### public/js/client.js

 * Contains all the js functions for handling certain front end actions

-### Local Running
+## Local Running
 ```bash
 npm install
 npm run start